 A book store?
 A camera shop?
 A guitar store?
 Bagels?
 A zoo?
 A virtual reality park?
 It could happen.

 We live in a growing area here in Saline County.
 Great schools and a healthy amount of choice for eating, shopping and entertainment.
-Even through the pandemic, even through a time of inflation, restaurants and other businesses are still opening.
+Even through a pandemic or a time of inflation, restaurants and other businesses were and are still opening.
 There are some really great choices that are either in the works or that have already opened their doors to the public in the last few years.
 But there’s room for more.

 “THAT restaurant?
 No thanks.
 They should have put a THIS restaurant in that spot!”
 If this is ever your response to finding out a business is coming to town, read on to find out how to be proactive in the process and maybe end up getting more businesses you like.

 It’s absolutely okay to have your favorite shops, entertainment and eateries, as well as those you don’t like.
-It’s also ok for investors to spend their money in a way they like, so long as it meets city or county code for doing so.
+It’s also ok for investors to spend their money in a way they like, so long as it meets government codes for doing so.

 Local governments advise business developers on the requirements, and approve or deny requests based on whether they meet the requirements.
 Governments may entice businesses to come to set up shop, but ultimately it is the choice of the business whether to invest.
 All this to say… If you want a certain type or brand of business to open in your area, you have a few choices for how to bring them to reality.

-Check with small business resources online, but also talk to people at ASBTDC.
-That stands for Arkansas Small Business and Technology Development Center.
+Check with small business resources online, but also talk to people at Arkansas Small Business and Technology Development Center (ASBTDC).
 They have classes to educate you in specific areas.
 They have counselors to help you to learn about the need and feasibility of the business that you want to start.
 They also can help you to get funding.
 Have a look at their website to get started.